 In 2007 I discovered libertarianism.
 This was a handy refuge from my depression.
 I resented the government because I resented my society and the life that I had carved in it.
 I convinced myself that maximum freedom was the answer.
-But deep down I was unsatisfied with this.
-It seemed simplistic.
+Deep down I was unsatisfied with this; it seemed simplistic.
+But I was able to delude myself and just keep "believing" - awareness of one's own ability to engage in delusion was something I was yet to obtain.

 Shortly thereafter I discovered the writing of Theodore Dalrymple, the retired prison doctor and psychiatrist.
 I devoured his books Our Culture, What's Left of It and his excellent essays, such as What We Have to Lose, All Our Pomp of Yesterday and How, and How Not, to Love Mankind.
 Dalrymple had arrived in my life at exactly the right time, offering me the refuge of paleoconservatism, a much more subtle, perceptive and intellectually-curious alternative to libertarianism.

 In 2011 I joined the newly-created Theodore Dalrymple forum.
-This was an unofficial forum dedicated, in theory, to the works and wisdom of the man, but we quickly gravitated *
+This was an unofficial forum dedicated, in theory, to the works and wisdom of the man, but we quickly gravitated to more hard-line ideas - namely race realism and the need for authority to put things right.

-However, just as I had tired of the false certainty of libertarianism, I began to find paleoconservatism unrewarding, unconvincing and depressing.
+However, just as I had tired of the false certainty of libertarianism, I began to find paleoconservatism unrewarding, uninspiring, depressing, and even unconvincing.
 It is not enough to simply be against the modern world, and to assume the worst about every new thing.
 It is also not honest; I enjoy some things about the age we live in.
-Moreover, implicit in paleoconservatism there seems to be a defeatist instinct, a sad resignation that nothing can be done about decline, and that we must just maintain our little bit of civilisation until the barbarians come and destroy it, and that under no circumstances should we be pre-emptively aggressive in order to protect everything.
+Moreover, implicit in paleoconservatism seems to be a defeatist instinct, a sad resignation that nothing can be done about decline, and that we must just maintain our little bit of civilisation until the barbarians come and destroy it, and that under no circumstances should we be pre-emptively aggressive in order to protect everything.
 That attitude is indulgent and effete - I would also say it is quite feminine, because it is basically a "hope that someone else rescues us" attitude.
-It does not befit men, who would see themselves as the protectors of their society.
+It does not befit men, who would see themselves as the protectors of their society - even if that sometimes requires being aggressive and putting comforting principles aside in order to do what is right.
+This is the difference between a conservative and a reactionary.

 On the 11th of April 2013, somebody posted a video on the forum, Davis MJ Aurini's analysis of Bane in The Dark Knight Rises.
 Immediately, I was entranced.
 There was something very new about Aurini.
 He was right-wing, in that he understood the absurdity of multiculturalism, mass immigration, feminism and equality, and the destructive effects of welfare and Socialism... but he also understood that we young right-wing rebels of 2013 would not belong in the past, in any era.